 4Based on the 2018 Mississippi College- and Career- Readiness Standards for Social Studies, AP World History, DC World Civilization I, AP European History, or DC Western Civilization I may be accepted in lieu of the required World History from the Age of Enlightenment to Present course.
 AP United States History or DC United States History II may be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.
 A student taking an AP or DC course in lieu of a course with a required end-of-course state test shall take the requisite MAAP test.
-AP Government and Politics: United States and DC American National may be accepted in lieu of the required United States Government course.
-IB-DP History of the Americas I may be accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
+AP Government and Politics: United States and DC American National may be accepted in lieu of the required U.S. History course for students enrolled in the IB program.
+IB-DP History of the Americas II may be accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
 MYP U.S. Government may be accepted in lieu of the required Government course for students enrolled in the IB program.
 Cambridge IGCSE American History or Cambridge International AS level history may be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.